motleykl/Week5-Python-/README.md

 ## What is Python?

 - Interpreted, high-level language
-- Very popular among computational biologists
+- Very popular among computational biologists -has multiple packages
 - One of the most "human readable" programming languages
-- One of the few languages where line indentation is actually interpreted as part of the code
+- One of the few languages where line indentation is actually interpreted as part of the code -     VERY strict
 - Python is _much_ less picky than bash about spacing within lines, though
-- Dynamically typed (don't worry, we'll get to this later)
+- Dynamically typed (don't worry, we'll get to this later) - dont have to say what kind of         variable youre about to assign

 ## Three Ways to Run Python

 ### Python Interpreter

 - Unlike many programming languages (e.g., C++ and Java), Python can be executed interactively.
-- To start the Python interpreter, simply open up a Terminal window and type `python`.
+- To start the Python interpreter, simply open up a Terminal window and type `python3`.
 - Once the Python prompt (`>>>`) appears, type:
     - `a = 3`
     - `print(a)`
+    - or just type variable name
 - What do you see?
 - To exit the Python interpreter, type `quit()`.